123fangyang/ArSen-20/README.md

 ## Features
 The dataset has the following features:

-⚠️ Please note that due to the restrictions imposed by [Twitter's Developer Agreement and Policy on Content redistribution](https://developer.twitter.com/en/developer-terms/agreement-and-policy), the data that we make public available does not comprise direct tweet text data and user privacy data.

 | Field   |  Type  |  Description  |
 |:-----------:| :--------: |:----------------: |
 | tweet id     | string     | The unique identifier of the requested Tweet.     |